 The other way requires a little more finesse.
 You can open one of the blades — the big one works better — and caaaarefully pare the ends of your fingernails.
 In other words: you apply the technique of “paring,” using whatever sharp edge is available, in this case the blade of a knife.
 Importantly, if you know how to pare your fingernails with a knife, you can use anything with a sharp edge to do so, including one half of an open scissors.

 In studying material culture, the difference between technique and technology struck me pretty forcefully.
 In a seminar in ethnoarchaeology I watched several short films on Aboriginal life produced by the Australian government in the 1920s and ’30s.
 They had catchy titles like “Butchering a Kangaroo,” “Collecting Dew,” and “Building a Fire,” but were deeply fascinating nonetheless.
-Aboriginal people traditionally carried very little on their persons.
+Aboriginal Australians traditionally carried very little on their persons.
 In “Butchering a Kangaroo” the protagonists accomplished this feat using a small stone flake perhaps two inches across (which one of the men carried with him), and two straight sticks conveniently lying nearby.
 The men exploited their own voluminous knowledge of the local environment and kangaroo anatomy.
 In other words, they exploited technique almost exclusively.
 If you know the party trick of opening a beer bottle with another beer bottle (or a belt buckle, or the edge of a table), you have a sense what this must feel like.

-Of course, Australian Aborigines and Alaskan Eskimos live in very different environments, which explains almost entirely why they place different emphases on technique and technology.
+Of course, Aboriginal Australians and Alaskan native people live in very different environments, which explains almost entirely why they place different emphases on technique and technology.
 If you tried to carry a diverse toolkit of specialized tools across the outback, you’d never make it from one water source to another fast enough to avoid dying of thirst.
 And if you tried to pare your toolkit down to something that would fit into one hand, you’d never kill and process enough animals in the Arctic summer to make it through the winter without starving.
 Surviving in the Outback places a premium on flexibility, which favors technical solutions.
 (If you have the right technique, you can cut your fingernails with any sharp edge).
 Survival in the Arctic places a premium on efficiency, which favors technological solutions (given the right tool — a fingernail clipper — you can cut your fingernails much more quickly than paring them with a knife.)

 I think the history of technology is about the inexorable replacement of technique with technology, improving efficiency at the expense of flexibility.